What is the VEPTC?

 Since the 1st Variant Effect Prediction Training Course (VEPTC) in 2016, The Human Variome Project (HVP) has held yearly training courses in Variant Effect Prediction as part of its mission to build capacity in the practice of responsible genomics and contribute to improving global health outcomes.
 The HVP focusses on increasing both the quality and quantity of genomic knowledge that is collected, curated, interpreted and shared for clinical practice.

-This genomics course to be held in Moscow 29 - 31 May 2019 with the assistance of the Federal State Budgetary Institution "Research Centre for Medical Genetics", Moscow will be a mix of theory and practice presented by invited expert speakers.
-The course will satellite the Russian Genetika 21 Congress.
+This genomics course to be held in Barcelona 28 Sept. - 1st oct.
+2020 with the assistance of Centro Nacional de Análisis Genómico (CNAG), Barcelona will be a mix of theory and practice presented by invited expert speakers.
 Practical sessions will be a mix of academic and commercial demonstrations giving course participants hands-on experience with genome informatics tools.

 We invite you to submit an abstract (but you do not need to) and to come to learn and participate at this event.

 Who is the Course for?